Glucosamine, Chondroitin and Osteoarthritis

 - Do I really need to take NSAID’s?
 Are they safe?
 NSAID’s (Non-Steroidal Anti-Inflammatory Drugs) are effective at managing pain, but sometimes that is at the expense of your overall health.
 NSAID’s are very harsh on your body, and they are not ideal for long term use.
 You may be able to avoid NSAID’s by following a management plan of diet, exercise, and a glucosamine supplement.

 - Should I take any nutritional supplements?
 Speak to your doctor about the benefits of liquid Glucosamine/Chondroitin supplement.
-Glucosamine has been shown to reduce joint inflammation, pain, and assist in the rehabilitation of damaged and deteriorated cartilage.
-Many doctors recommend the supplement as the first course of action, as there are no adverse side effects like those with NSAID’s.
+Clinical studies that date back decades havea indicated that Glucosamine has been beneficial to OA sufferers.
+Many doctors recommend the supplement as the first course of action, and there are no adverse effects like those with NSAID’s.